arteria/alogator/README.rst

 Alogator
 ============

 Alogator is an aggregated logging actor system.
+PLEASE NOTE: This Django app is in α state!
+Don't use it yet - unless you're ready to falling down the rabbit hole. ;-)

 Installation
 ------------